yida0127/practice11-Investigating_Fandango_Movie_Rating/README.md

 In this project, we'll analyze more recent movie ratings data to determine <b>whether there has been any change in Fandango's rating system after Hickey's analysis.</b>

+We'll use two datasets in different periods of time:
+* Walt Hickey made the data he analyzed publicly available [on GitHub](https://github.com/fivethirtyeight/data/tree/master/fandango).
+We'll use the data he collected to analyze the characteristics of Fandango's rating system previous to his analysis.

+* One of Dataquest's team members collected movie ratings data for movies released in 2016 and 2017.
+The data is publicly available [on GitHub](https://github.com/mircealex/Movie_ratings_2016_17) and we'll use it to analyze the rating system's characteristics after Hickey's analysis.